What we do

 But the need continues to rise as well, particularly in the wake of the COVID-19 crisis.
 The EJC is committed to achieving true justice for all in Washington, and ensuring that our recovery from COVID-19 is fair, equitable, and provides essential services to those most harmed.

 Who we are

 The EJC is a standing committee of the Washington State Access to Justice Board, with a chair, staff, and many stakeholders and volunteer advocates.

 Kara is Of Counsel at Masters Law Group, PLLC on Bainbridge Island and at Moberg Rathbone Kearns in Ephrata, and a past member of the Legal Foundation of Washington Board of Trustees.

-Will is the communications and advocacy director for the Legal Foundation of Washington and staffs the EJC.
-You can contact him at will[at]ejc[dot]org.
+Alex is the Communications & Advocacy Director for the Legal Foundation of Washington and staffs the EJC.
+You can contact her at email@example.com.